 Mentor: Jared Anderson, Ph.D.

-The Mediating Factors in the Pathways between Differentiation and
+The Mediating Factors in the Pathways between Differentiation and Sexual Desire

 This study examined the mediating role of sexual communication apprehension, general anxiety, and body image in the pathway between differentiation and sexual desire.
 Data was collected, via a survey on Mechanical Turk (MTurk), from 463 participants who were in committed relationships.
 The participants in this study were an average age of M=35.8 years and had an average relationship length of M=8.5 years.
 Three significant indirect pathways to sexual desire were found using a multivariate path model.
 These pathways were: differentiation → sexual communication apprehension→ sexual desire, differentiation → body image self-consciousness→ sexual desire, and differentiation → body image self-consciousness→ sexual communication apprehension → sexual desire.
 A significant pathway mediated by general anxiety symptoms was not found in the model created for this study.
 The findings offer potential target points for professionals working with clients dealing with problems concerning low(er) sexual desire.

-Scholar: Amanda Wooley
+Scholar: Amanda Woolley

 Mentor: C.B.
 Rajashekar, Ph.D.

 Nutritional Quality of Lettuce and Spinach Grown in High Tunnels and Open Fields